Advanced Vector Extensions: Advanced Vector Extensions

 AVX introduces a three-operand SIMD instruction format called VEX coding scheme, where the destination register is distinct from the two source operands.
 For example, an SSE instruction using the conventional two-operand form a ← a + b can now use a non-destructive three-operand form c ← a + b, preserving both source operands.
 Originally, AVX's three-operand format was limited to the instructions with SIMD operands (YMM), and did not include instructions with general purpose registers (e.g. EAX).
 It was later used for coding new instructions on general purpose registers in later extensions, such as BMI.
 VEX coding is also used for instructions operating on the k0-k7 mask registers that were introduced with AVX-512.

 The alignment requirement of SIMD memory operands is relaxed.
 Unlike their non-VEX coded counterparts, most VEX coded vector instructions no longer require their memory operands to be aligned to the vector size.
 Notably, the VMOVDQA instruction still requires its memory operand to be aligned.

 The new VEX coding scheme introduces a new set of code prefixes that extends the opcode space, allows instructions to have more than two operands, and allows SIMD vector registers to be longer than 128 bits.
 The VEX prefix can also be used on the legacy SSE instructions giving them a three-operand form, and making them interact more efficiently with AVX instructions without the need for VZEROUPPER and VZEROALL.

 The AVX instructions support both 128-bit and 256-bit SIMD.
-The 128-bit versions can be useful to improve old code without needing to widen the vectorization, and avoid the penalty of going from SSE to AVX, they are also faster on some early AMD implementations of AVX.
+The 128-bit versions can be useful to improve old code without needing to widen the vectorization, and avoid the penalty of going from SSE to AVX; they are also faster on some early AMD implementations of AVX.
 This mode is sometimes known as AVX-128.

+Compared to SSE series, AVX further enhanced performance for digital media playback, web browsing, asymmetric encryption, and others.